Bing tracking pixel

 Car finance concept image

-The FCA’s Review of the Vehicle Finance Market
+The FCA’s Review of the Use of DCA in the Vehicle Finance Market

 The Financial Conduct Authority (FCA), which makes rules for financial companies in the UK, is taking a close look at how car finance works.
 They’re doing this because lots of people have complained about how car loans are given out, including loans from Close Brothers.